Residence Life has overall responsibility for the management of the university’s student residences.

 (5) For safety reasons, the roofs, porches, window ledges, unfinished attics and mechanical equipment rooms of all residential facilities are restricted areas and may not be accessed.

-(6) Individuals observed in the residential facilities who are not residents, currently enrolled students or guests should be reported immediately to a Residence Life staff member or William & Mary Police.
+(6) Individuals observed in the residential facilities who are not residents or guests should be reported immediately to a Residence Life staff member or William & Mary Police.

 Electrical and Fire Safety